gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

-It's not easy to bring up a YARN cluster with a secure HDFS and miniKDC controller in test cases —this test, the closest there is to an end-to-end test, uses mocking to mock the RPC calls to the YARN AM, and then verifies that the tokens have been collected in the job context.
+It's not easy to bring up a YARN cluster with a secure HDFS and miniKDC controller in test cases —this test, the closest there is to an end-to-end test, uses mocking to mock the RPC calls to the YARN AM, and then verifies that the tokens have been collected in the job context,

 #### Load Test `ILoadTestSessionCredentials`